 Man sits in front of SpiceJet flight which was about to take off; damages chopper

-Bhopal, Feb 03: The intruder who entered the aircraft parking bay at Bhopal's Raja Bhoj airport and allegedly damaged a helicopter has been arrested by the police after detained by the Central Industrial Security Force (CISF).
+Bhopal, Feb 03: The intruder who entered the aircraft parking bay at Bhopal's Raja Bhoj Airport and allegedly damaged a helicopter has been arrested by the police after detained by the Central Industrial Security Force (CISF).

 Reportedly, the intruder has been identified as Yogesh Tripathi, a 20-year-old youth, a resident of Bhopal.
 Who after damaging the nose cone of the helicopter, sat down in front of a SpiceJet plane that was preparing for take-off.